-- Separate approval under Section 68 of the Local Government Act 1993 is also required to sell articles on the footpath.
-Sales transactions must only occur within the businesses premises not on the footpath - Display stands must be stable or firmly secured.
-Display stands should be a minimum height of 1.0 metres and a maximum height of 1.2 metres and width of 0.75 metres.
-All display stands should be of high quality design. - No part of the footpath is to be used for storage.
+- Sales transactions must only occur within the business' premises and not on the footpath - Display stands and articles must be stable or firmly secured.
+Display stands and articles should be a minimum height of 1metre and a maximum height of 1.2 metres and width of 0.75 metres.
+All display stands should be of high-quality design. - No part of the footpath is to be used for storage.